chromaui/chromatic-e2e/DEVELOPMENT.md

 ### Requirements

 - Node 22
-- Yarn 4
+- pnpm 11

 ### Getting Started

-- If you have `yarn 1` installed globally, it is recommended that you run `corepack enable` so that the version of yarn set in `packageManager` in `package.json` is used for this project
+- It is recommended that you run `corepack enable` so that the version of pnpm set in `packageManager` in `package.json` is used for this project
-- Run `yarn install`
+- Run `pnpm install`
-- Run `yarn build`
+- Run `pnpm build`
-- Run `yarn playwright install`
+- Run `pnpm playwright install`

 ### Testing